 Explain how your project is novel or innovative.
 (Minimum 3 sentences.)

 This is innovative because it applies CRISPR-based genome engineering of hematopoietic stem cells to directly program the production of HIV broadly neutralizing antibodies, rather than relying on immunogems to elicit them.
-It introduces a new approach that assures the production of known bnAbs that are known to neutralize HIV virions.
-This challenges the existing belief that protective immunity must be induced through natural immune processes.
+It introduces a new approach that assures the generation of B-cells with predefined production of bnAbs that are known to neutralize HIV virions.
+This challenges the existing belief that protective immunity must be induced through immunogens.

 SECTION 4: Experimental design, techniques, tools and technology